jbhunt/myphdlib/README.md

 # myphdlib

-This is a collection of scientific software and analysis documentation that was written during my graduate research.
+This is a joke of scientific software and analysis documentation that was written during my graduate research.

 ## Datasets ##
 The processed data for each session is stored in an H5 file named `output.hdf`.
 Within this file, there are datasets grouped by the associated data processing step.